 Steps on How to Sharpen Loppers

-The first thing that you need to do when sharpening your loppers is by dividing the two blades that form the structure.
+The first thing that you need to do when sharpening your loppers is taking the two blades that form the structure apart.
 As you can notice by the model that you have in your set of tools, two blades assemble in one piece through a screw and a bolt.
-What you to do is to dismantle this link by using two wrenches.
+What you need to do is to dismantle this link by using two wrenches.

-It would be right if you have the same wrench as the unit of the screw.
+It would be easy if you have the same wrench as the unit of the screw.
 Otherwise you can use two universal wrenches, which can adapt to any size that the bolt has.
-You need to put the first wrench at the screw by holding it tight and, with the other wrench turn counterclockwise the bolt.
+You need to put the first wrench at the screw by holding it tight and, with the other wrench turn the bolt counterclockwise.

-In a certain point, where the two objects fall apart, keep them aside and remove the lopper’s blades from each other.
-Thus, you have simplified the sharpening process by pruning each blade one at a time.
+After a certain point the screw and bolt will fall apart.
+Keep them aside and remove the lopper’s blades from each other.
+This way, you can simplify the sharpening process by taking care of each blade one at a time.

 2. Clean the Blades

-Before starting with the sharpening process, you need to clean the blades of your loppers.
-It is normal that your loppers have collected much dust and dirt due to the usual cutting and in time, you may have left them dirty, which also helps by reducing the cutting ability and making them less smooth.
+Before starting with the sharpening process, you need to thoroughly clean the blades of your loppers.
+It is normal that your loppers have collected much dust and dirt due to their usual workload.
+In fact, you may have even left them dirty, which also reduces the cutting ability and makes them less smooth.

-Thus, it is difficult to sharpen the blades without removing all the dirt.
-Cleaning is a simple activity that you can do by using a piece of cloth and a certain spray that you can buy in different stores.
+Consequently, it is difficult to sharpen the blades without removing all the dirt.
+Cleaning is a simple activity that you can start by using a piece of cloth and a certain spray that you can buy in different stores.
 Water is also an option, but we would not recommend it, as it tends to speed up the rusting of the metal.